Verstappen is “pretty frightening”

 Either way, that honey badger smile will take some beating.

-2 responses to “Verstappen is “pretty frightening”
+2 thoughts on “Verstappen is “pretty frightening””

 1. I think these two drivers are very similarly paced, although I give Ricciardo the nod despite some Webber-like bad luck this season.